Skip to main content

 III.
 Ties

-FINOS shall resolve prospective ties between candidates as follows:
+FINOS shall resolve prospective ties between candidates using a "backward" approach:

 IV.
 Definitions